How It Works

 Types of Cover

 - Building Insurance – This is typically the cornerstone of any landlord insurance policy.
 If you own buy to let property then you’re legally obligated to have building insurance in place.
 This will cover your buildings in the event of structural damage that might occurs from fire, flooding or extreme weather conditions.
+It can be very costly to repair buildings, especially when extensive damage occurs so building insurance is always a must-have.

 - Contents Insurance – If you let your property with a lot of contents and furnishings then contents insurance is always a good idea.
 Typically contents insurance will cover you for theft or accidental damage.
+Certain types of contents may not be covered in some policies so always find out exactly what you’ll be covered for when taking your policy out.

 - Unoccupied Property Insurance – If you own a large number of properties then there’s a good chance that they’ll be times when they’re unoccupied for longer periods of time, whether it’s because you cannot find tenants or you’re having the property renovated.
 In either cause you’ll need to get unoccupied property insurance for the property.